ChilliConnect/Samples/UnitySamples/FBLeaderboard/Docs/FBLeaderboardTutorial.md

 - 'GetScores': Used to display the entire leaderboard (NOTE: the API returns leaderboard pages and the page must be specified in the request).
 - 'GetScoresAroundPlayer': Returns scores above and below the player in the leaderboard.

-The response contains a collection of 'FacebookScore' objects, each object has a friend's facebook name, score and position on the leaderboard:
+The response contains a collection of 'FacebookScore' objects, each object has a friend's facebook name, profile picture url, score and position on the leaderboard:

 ```c#
 private void OnLeaderboardFetched(GetScoresForFacebookFriendsResponse response)